Tornado devastates Texas town on sixth straight day of severe storms - Local News 8

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Meteorologists Chris Dolce, Linda Lam and Dakota Smith and CNN’s Jillian Sykes, Diego Mendoza, Taylor Romine, Hanna Park and Sarah Dewberry contributed to this report.
+Meteorologists Mary Gilbert, Chris Dolce, Linda Lam and Dakota Smith and CNN’s Jillian Sykes, Diego Mendoza, Hanna Park and Sarah Dewberry contributed to this report.